elenasacristan/treebooks/README.md

-- The %nal design of the website included some additional functionalities (buttons, carousel, modals and messages) that

-I thought would be useful as I was working on it.
+- The final design of the website included some additional functionalities (buttons, carousel, modals and messages) that I thought would be useful as I was working on it.
 I also slightly altered the styles (colours, transparency, shadows, borders) for others that I found nicer.